 One of the key points raised at SWSX 2018 last month was the scarcity of useful analytics provided by leading marketing platforms such as Facebook and YouTube.
 Even Google Analytics only provides a fraction of the bigger picture.

-A solution to this issue is an analytical process the industry is calling “audience enrichment.”
-This involves combining all the data you have on your individuals taken from multiple platforms across devices.
+A solution to this issue is an analytical process the industry is calling “audience enrichment”.
+This involves combining all the driven data analysis you have on your individuals taken from multiple platforms across devices.

-Digital platforms are a hotbed for consumer data, but there is no one tool that can accurately measure engagement, trends, response rate, and conversions.
-The challenge for marketers is to create content based on data that is at best sketchy.
+Digital platforms are a hotbed for consumer data!
+But there is no one tool that can accurately measure engagement, trends, response rate, and conversions.
+The challenge for marketers is the creation of content based on data that is at best sketchy.

 Subsequently, companies that collecting consumer data from digital platforms and sell it to brands has become big business.
-The data industry is estimated to be in the region of $1.36bn a year.
+The data industry estimates to be in the region of $1.36bn a year.

 However, data-gathering in this way is unethical.
 As the recent Facebook scandal involving Cambridge Analytica revealed, passing on personal details of your customers puts the reputation and financial position of brands at risk.
 Facebook shares dropped by more than 11% in the days after the data leak was reported.